Mrrakc/Mrrakc/content/posts/sale.md

 > You know Rabat?
 I live in the city on the other side of the river.

 Whenever I met new friends from all over the world, I find myself repeating this sentence.
-The reason whym I've made the decision to guide you through the streets of Sale's Medina and tell you the tales each corner has to tell.
+The reason why I've made the decision to guide you through the streets of Sale's Medina and tell you the tales each corner has to tell.

 ## The lost history
 Sale is undeniably one of the oldest cities in Morocco, boasting a rich historical legacy.
 Situated alongside Chellah (Sala Colonia) across the Bouregreg River, Sale held great significance as a vital port for both the Phoenicians and the subsequent Roman occupants.